 The department’s Central Office in Sacramento tried to pave the way prior to the women’s arrival at the academy, which started in 1972 at the old South Facility at Soledad State Prison.
 Despite his role in training the new female cadets, Wilkinson was skeptical and didn’t believe women should work in a men’s institution.

-After their first night, Wilkinson arranged to have the women stay in the vacant bachelors’ quarters.
-The lieutenant had misgivings about training women and about the role they were to play in corrections.
+The Wilkinson had misgivings about training women and the role they were to play in corrections.

 “The assertion coming from Sacramento was they are just as capable as a man and that kind of thing, which was not true,” he wrote.
 “Of course they were intelligent enough.
 If you want to get into the physical part of it, however, that is a personal thing.
-If you are looking for help, then a 115-pound woman is not going to be advantageous compared to having a 160-pound male grabbing hold of a convict.”
+If you are looking for help, then a 115-pound woman is not going to be advantageous compared to having a 160-pound male.”

 He was also concerned about being fair to the female employees and not giving them preferential treatment.

 “The reluctance, conscious or subconscious, with the women meant you had to pay close attention, or you would wind up putting your female in (choice) positions.
-It is not fair to the female, and it is not fair to the officer you kick out (of that position).
-Not that they should not work there, but if you do not watch it, and you take a close look, you have the women isolated someplace,” he wrote.
+It is not fair to the female, and it is not fair to the officer you kick out (of that position),” he wrote.

 Wilkinson organized and set up the first three sessions of the academy, then returned to his post at California Medical Facility (CMF).

-After a few days, the purses no longer found their way inside the institution and were secured in the trunks of the female officers’ vehicles, he wrote.
+After a few days, the purses no longer found their way inside the institution, instead remaining in the trunks of the female officers’ vehicles, he wrote.

 CIM hires female officers

-“In 1973, women correctional officers were hired for the first time to work at California Institution for Men.
-At the time, there was a certain amount of vocal opposition from some inmates, custodial staff and management personnel about the wisdom of assigning females to work inside the security area of a men’s prison,” wrote Michael Brown in the book “The History of Chino Prison: The First Fifty Years of the California Institution for Men 1941-1991.”
+“In 1973, women correctional officers were hired for the first time to work at California Institution for Men (CIM).
+At the time, there was a certain amount of vocal opposition,” according to “The History of Chino Prison: The First Fifty Years” by Michael Brown.

-According to Brown’s book, “The first female correctional officers hired at (CIM) in 1973 were Geri McLaughlin, Shirley McGee, Delphine Williams and Dorothy Killlian.”
+“The first female correctional officers hired at (CIM) in 1973 were Geri McLaughlin, Shirley McGee, Delphine Williams and Dorothy Killlian,” according to the book.

 “The policy at (CIM) regarding assignment for women correctional officers was formulated through trial and error, as it was at every other correctional facility.
 The women officers started on the First Watch (midnight to 8 a.m.), but seniority policy dictated their assignment to that watch in any case,” Brown wrote.
-“As time went by, women correctional officers were gradually assigned to nearly every position or post. … Prisons are no different than any other male-dominated occupation with regard to their attitude toward accepting women as equals, even though the ‘weaker sex’ had demonstrated over many years that they … are equal to their male counterparts in relation to risks, hazards and responsibilities.”
+“As time went by, women correctional officers were gradually assigned to nearly every position or post.”

 Resistance from lawmaker